3 Promises to Help Your Fear of Change

 The 3 promises God told Jacob are those He tells you today: “I am God . . .
 I will make you great there.
 I will go with you.”

-Question: Would you be willing to follow God if you knew you couldn’t fail?
-You can leave a comment by clicking here.
+Tell me what you think: Would you be willing to follow God if you knew you couldn’t fail?
+To leave a comment, just click here.